 • Can it be recycled or what happens to it when you’re done with it?

 Don’t forget to bring up carbon emissions with whoever it is you’re planning that next getaway or business trip.

 Welcome to Airrows on Air, a show exploring the intersection of art, travel and climate action.
-You’ll learn from guests’ personal histories and what motivates their passion for climate action, alongside their technical knowledge - whether in art, climate science or tourism - in this series of laid-back conversations.
-Listen if you’re someone who takes inspiration from ordinary people doing extraordinary things, if you love a good travel story are interested in the arts and creators, if you’re curious about climate science and ready to feel optimistic about how travel can help us fight climate change.
+You’ll learn alongside host Christina Beckmann from guests’ personal histories and what motivates their passion for climate action, and from their technical knowledge - whether in art, climate science or tourism - in this series of laid-back conversations.
+Listen if you’re someone who takes inspiration from ordinary people doing extraordinary things; if you love a good travel story and are interested in the arts and creators; if you’re curious about climate and ready to feel optimistic about how travel can help us fight climate change.

 “The way to cure everybody of everything is to keep the planet flourishing.”